w3f/polkadot-wiki/docs/learn/learn-teleport.md

    4. "amount" - Insert the number of tokens you want to teleport.
 This does not include the transfer fee
 4. After reviewing the transaction information and fees, click the "Teleport" button.
-Remember that the destination chain imposes receiving fee on the teleport amount {{ polkadot: It is currently 0.0032 DOT on Statemint) :polkadot }}{{ kusama: (It is currently 0.000010666 KSM on Statemine) :kusama }}
+Remember that the destination chain imposes receiving fee on the teleport amount. {{ polkadot: (It is currently 0.0032 DOT on Statemint.) :polkadot }}{{ kusama: (It is currently 0.000010666 KSM on Statemine.) :kusama }}
 5. Click "Sign and Submit".
 6. Enter your password, and click "Sign the transaction".